cfpb/capital-framework/src/cf-typography/usage.md

 ### Block link

-The block link class converts a standard inline link to a block-level element with padding, background, and borders.
+The block link class converts a standard inline link to a block-level element with `padding`, `background`, and `border`.

 It is primarily used within a max-width `@bp-xs-max` media query (see `.link__jump` and `.list__links`).